anujfulia/SymbolicIntegration/README.md

 3) Basic Trignometric Forms

-4) Basic Logarithmic,Exponential and hyperbolic functions
+4) Basic Logarithmic,Exponential, Power and hyperbolic functions

 5) Integration by parts on polynomials, trignometric and exponential functions.
 (Note functions after u' * int(v) should also be one of the forms supported).